pilarjs/pilarjs/README.md

 Key Features:

-- **WebTransport Support**: WebTransport is an new API that offers low-latency, bidirectional, client-server messaging.
+- **WebTransport support**: WebTransport is a new API that offers low-latency, bidirectional, client-server messaging.
 - **Secure**, **low-latency**, and **high-performance**: Pilar.js prioritizes security, speed, and performance for a seamless user experience.
-- **Real-time and collaborative experience**: With Pilar.js, components receive data flow in real time, ensuring fast and reactive UI by offering the flexibility to send either unreliable or reliable data
+- **Real-time and collaborative experiences**: With Pilar.js, components receive data flow in real time, ensuring fast and reactive UI by offering the flexibility to send either unreliable or reliable data
 - **Free for self-managed hosting**: Pilar.js is free to use for self-managed